Skip to main content

 3. Sunday Telegraph

-PMCA, Isentia: NZ Print
+NZ Print (PMCA, Isentia)

-The Print Media Copyright Agency (PMCA) is a trading name of the NZ Press Association Ltd and was established on 1 January 2003 to provide licences to organisations wanting to utilise articles appearing in newspapers and magazines.
+The Print Media Copyright Agency (PMCA) is a trading name of the NZ Press Association Ltd and was established on 1 January 2003 to provide licenses to organisations wanting to utilise articles appearing in newspapers and magazines.

 The PMCA is a division of the New Zealand Press Association Limited.
-The PMCA also works in conjunction with the Newspaper Publishers' Association (NPA) – the trade association of the New Zealand newspaper industry.
+The PMCA also works in conjunction with the Newspaper Publishers' Association (NPA) โ€“ the trade association of the New Zealand newspaper industry.

 Outlet examples: